ramteid/omni/README.md

 ## Features

-- **Unified Workplace Knowledge**: Connect to all your workplace apps - Google Workspace, Slack, Confluence, and more.
+- **Unified Workplace Search Engine**: Connect to all your workplace apps - Google Workspace, Slack, Confluence, and more.
 Omni brings together scattered context and knowledge from across your organization into a single, intelligent interface.

 - **Privacy-First Architecture**: Your data never leaves your infrastructure.
 Self-host Omni in your own cloud environment with complete control over your sensitive information.